chaseruskin/verb/docs/src/topic/coverage.md

 With the knowledge of what locations in the sea are important, you then create your nets for each location.
 This is the same as using the knowledge of which coverage scenarios are important to then create _coverage nets_, which formalize the particular scenario in software, how to reach that scenario, and what the design's state should look like during the scenario.

 The remaining steps, reaching a marked location and casting the net, may be hard to translate to software.
-That's where Vertex and coverage-driven test generation shines.
+That's where Verb and coverage-driven test generation shines.
 CDTG essentially steers your boat automatically (with some degree of randomness) and then casts the correct the net once it arrives at the given scenario.
 Using CTDG can automate the task of arriving at coverage scenarios for currently unmet coverage goals.

 Once all coverage goals are met, it is sufficient to say there are no more inputs required to be tested and testing can conclude.
 At this point, if all tests generated their correct expected values, then the design is successfully verified.
 Woo-hoo!
 Time to return home and tell everyone in your town about functional coverage.